🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ’‰ Healthcare Affordability + 8.2 -- 25 Out-of-pocket costs for consultations and medications are extremely low compared to Western standards, making it very accessible for budget-conscious nomads.
+πŸ’‰ Healthcare Affordability + 8.4 -- 25 Out-of-pocket costs for consultations and procedures are low, with private clinic visits typically under $30.
+Medications are inexpensive, making healthcare very affordable compared to Western countries.

 🌿 CLIMATE & ENVIRONMENT